 For admission purposes, the home address is the child's permanent address, where the child usually lives with their parent or carer.
-Parents and carers must not use any other address on their application, including using the address of a childminder or relative or renting a property for a short period of time, as this could be considered as using a fraudulent address.
-The Trust and / or North Yorkshire Council will investigate any queries about addresses and, depending on what they find, they may change the school place offer.
+Parents must not use any other address on their application, including using the address of a childminder or relative or renting a property for a short period of time, as this could be considered as using a fraudulent address.
+All queries about addresses will be investigated and the Trust may ask the local authority to change the school place offer.